WatVis/NBSearch/README.md

 # NBSearch

 *NBSearch* is a system that supports semantic code search in Jupyter Notebook collections and interactive visual exploration of search results.
 Details about the system can be found in the following publication:

 >Xingjun Li, Yuanxin Wang, Hong Wang, Yang Wang, and Jian Zhao.
 [NBSearch: Semantic Search and Visual Exploration ofComputational Notebooks.](https://www.jeffjianzhao.com/papers/nbsearch.pdf) In Proceedings of the ACM SIGCHI Conference on Human Factors in Computing Systems, 2021.

 A video demo of NBSearch can be viewed [here](https://youtu.be/wNSbivrYc0Y).

-This repo corresponds the backend search engine of NBSearch. `end2end/` includes the Python code for training and testing the models for the search engine. `exploration/` includes the Jupyter Notebooks for some exploratory analysis and usages of the trained models.
+This repo corresponds to building the backend search engine of NBSearch. `end2end/` includes the Python code for training and testing the models for the search engine. `exploration/` includes the Jupyter Notebooks for some exploratory analysis and usages of the trained models.

 ## Dataset